Methods for Choosing Traffic Nodes in an Atlas Cluster

 - Timezone Offset: A simple and inexpensive method for configuring a Bomgar cluster.

 The time zone offset process involves detecting the time zone setting of the machine hosting the client and using that setting to match the appropriate traffic node which has the closest time zone offset.
 The time zone offset is derived from the customer time zone setting relative to Coordinated Universal Time (UTC).
 The time zone offset method is good for testing and can be used in production.
-However, a DNS-based solution would be the preferable method in a production environment.
+Specifically, in cases where multiple traffic nodes are located in the same time zone, this method may not be the most effective solution.
+A DNS-based solution would be the preferable method in a production environment.